nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-lts-2021.md

 ## Addons

-### Web UI - `nuxeo-document-preview`  should not load `nuxeo-pdf-viewer` for unsupported mimetypes {{> tag 'Since 2021.10'}}
+### Web UI - `nuxeo-document-preview` Should Not Load `nuxeo-pdf-viewer` For Unsupported MIME Types {{> tag 'Since 2021.10'}}

-WebUI does not display anymore a preview for unsupported MIME types.
+Web UI does not display anymore a preview for unsupported MIME types.

-Pdf rendition is no longer listed in available renditions when no converter is found for a document's main blob given mime-type.
+PDF rendition is no longer listed in available renditions when no converter is found for a document's main blob given MIME type.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30643](https://jira.nuxeo.com/browse/NXP-30643)